ericstrobl/Mendelianization/README.md

 > print(out$pval[leads[1]]) # p-value of first lead variant

-A Manhattan plot can also be constructed, which should exhibit a single prominent signal (``tower''), consistent with an SoM of 1:
+A Manhattan plot can also be constructed, which should exhibit a single prominent signal (``tower''), consistent with the SoM of 1:

 > plot_tower(out,Z,leads[1],chr_pos) # Manhattan plot of fixed outcome of the first lead variant applied genome-wide